The Girl in Room 2A: Reception

 Donald Guarisco from AllMovie criticized the film's cinematography, "amateurish performances", "limp" pacing, and direction.
 Guarisco concluded his review by writing, "The Girl In Room 2A is such an uninspired proposition that even hardcore giallo fans might want to think twice about watching it."
 Sean Becktel from HorrorNews.net wrote, "The Girl in Room 2A seems to know exactly what it is, and to cater to it's [sic] audience.
 It achieves a formulaic deliverance, while staying fun, enjoyable, and ultimately entertaining."
 Terror Trap gave the film 2.5 out of 4 stars, stating the film was "at times incomprehensible" but still great fun.
 Brett Gallman from Oh, the Horror valeld it "one of the more dull and dry entries of the genre".

+Production

+Shooting took place in the summer of 1974 in Rome.
+William Rose chose to film in Italy instead of America due to cheaper production costs, noting that the film was shot on a budget of $60,000, whereas in America it would have cost $300,000.